zxspectrummy/observer/docs/LanguageSupport.md

 OB has a translation function specified in OB.UI.translate and aliased as OB.t.
 Use OB.t to translate.
 OB.t accepts 1, 2, or 3 arguments.

-- 1 argument: if argument is a string, this string gets returned. ­ if argument is an array, this gets converted to 1, 2, or 3 arguments. (so arguments can be accepted as array too).
+- 1 argument: if argument is a string, this string gets returned.
+If argument is an array, this gets converted to 1, 2, or 3 arguments. (so arguments can be accepted as array too).

 - 2 arguments: first argument is namespace, second argument is the string ID. see strings/*.txt for how this looks.